MicrosoftDocs/win32/desktop-src/tablet/using-input-panel-autocomplete.md

 ---
-Description: 'In Windows Vista, Tablet PC Input Panel integrates new Autocomplete capabilities that enable an application''s Autocomplete list to update in real time as a user''s ink is recognized in Input Panel.' ms.assetid: '0f01f546-f76b-4c61-a204-2a06079a374a'
+Description: In Windows Vista, Tablet PC Input Panel integrates new Autocomplete capabilities that enable an applications Autocomplete list to update in real time as a users ink is recognized in Input Panel. ms.assetid: 0f01f546-f76b-4c61-a204-2a06079a374a
-title: Using Input Panel AutoComplete
+title: Using Input Panel AutoComplete ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Input Panel AutoComplete